 Rotator cuff tear causes.

-It may also be caused by a traumatic injury to the shoulder, for example, a heavy fall or the arm being caught and pulled suddenly.
-To learn more about the causes of rotator cuff tears, please see our rotator cuff tear page.
+- Traumatic injury to the shoulder, for example, a heavy fall or the arm being caught and pulled suddenly.

 Signs and symptoms of a rotator cuff injury or tear.

 The signs and symptoms that a patient will experience will depend on the severity of the injury.

 - Shoulder pain will be experienced in the joint and upper arm.
 The pain will become more severe with overhead movements.